Sohom-Sarkar/Formal-Verification-Asgm/REPORT.md

 checking altogether and proves the design against its mathematical specification.

-Flattening everything to one AIG and building a miter was the decision that paid off most: one frontend serves five decision procedures, and structural hashing ends up doing real verification work for free.
+Flattening to one AIG was the decision that paid off most: one frontend serves five decision procedures, and structural hashing does real verification work for free.

 Three genuine defects turned up during the work — a minimisation criterion that asked the wrong question, a sweeping refinement loop that was documented but